amitshky/pyFlashCard/README.md

 - `S` Sort the list
 - `R` Randomize the list

-The vocab list should be in the following format (see `lists/` directory for examples):
+The vocabs list should be in the following format (see `lists/` directory for examples):
 ```
 word - meaning
 ```